Field Guide

 What it is: The premium you pay when events land with less than 60 days' notice.

 The math: About 40 extra hours per rush event, times your team's hourly rate.
 Eight rush events at $50/hour?
-That is $16,000.
+That's $16,000.

 Pipeline Tax (Missed Impact)